 In today’s global economy, and in the wake of the COVID-19 global pandemic, working remotely is no longer a novelty.
 Organizations around the world have discovered the benefits of adopting a remote culture.
 Cost and resource savings and access to top talent are just some of the benefits to the business.
 On a personal level, workers have a larger pool of job opportunities, the ability to be more productive since they no longer spend time commuting, and a better work/life balance.

 A remote first culture is a win-win for everyone, but making it a reality takes experience and commitment as well as an organizational initiative to adapt the mindset, processes, and methodologies.
 Employees must enhance their collaboration skills, facilitation techniques, tool library, and agile competencies.
 In addition, they must develop a notable level of trust with their workers and commit to providing them with the training that enables them to adjust their work for a virtual environment, facilitate sessions remotely, and utilize new remote working tools.

 Remote First Culture Courses

 Netmind is an official facilitator and accredited to deliver Collaboration Superpowers workshops.

 Business Developer Manager

-Lead Expert in BA, Change Management & PPM
+Lead Expert in Business Analysis, Change Management, and Project Portfolio Management